 Mule Creek State Prison offers the following programs for inmates: Alcoholics Anonymous, Narcotics Anonymous, Criminals and Gang-members Anonymous, Criminals and Gang-members Anonymous re-entry, Christian 12-Step, Self-Awareness and Recovery (anger management), Gavel Club, Veterans’ Support Group, Lifers’ Support Group, Self-Exploration through Writing, Victim Awareness Offender Program, Juvenile Diversion Program, New Options for Wellness, Celebrate Recovery Inside, CARE (Concerned About Recovery Education, formerly IMPACT), GRIP (Guiding Rage Into Power), Al-Anon, 2×2 Anger Management Program, International Bodhisattva Sangha (IBS), Alternatives to Violence Project (AVP), Prisoners Overcoming Obstacles and Creating Hope (POOCH, Tender Loving Canine – TLC), and Paws for Life Program (PFL, Karma Rescue).

-Patrick Covello has been acting Warden at Mule Creek State Prison (MCSP) since August 12, 2019.
+Patrick Covello has been Warden or acting Warden at Mule Creek State Prison (MCSP) since August 12, 2019.
 He began his career with the California Department of Corrections and Rehabilitation in 1987 as a Correctional Officer at California Correctional Institution (CCI).
 In 1995 he promoted to Sergeant at Ironwood State Prison (ISP).
 He continued to move up the ranks in various custody classifications while at ISP.